The B4RN proposition

-Whether you want to take the service or not you may be looking for a return on your money.
-Investigate the B4RN share scheme which has tax benefits (EIS).
+Whether you want to take the service or not you may be looking for a return on your money then investigate the B4RN share scheme.
 If you invest £1,500 or more in shares you get a free connection!
-Friends and family can invest and we need to raise funds to complete the connection to all areas in Brookhouse.
-The share application form is below – ensure you specify Brookhouse North or Brookhouse South (depending on where you live) on the form.
+Friends and family can invest and we need to raise funds to complete the connection to all areas in the village.

 - Let us cross your garden